LuckeyDuckey/Cube-Game-FPS/README.md

 # Cube-Game-FPS
-A 3D FPS written in python using modernGL
+A 3D FPS written in python using modernGL.
+This is my current project and is no where near finshed yet however my current progress is here, this is a simple fps shooter the graphics will mostly be rendered using a ray marching, as i found the method interesting, and all the logic for the game will in the python files.